raini-dev/raini/README.md

 ### What's a workshop

-What we define as a workshop is as follows:
+We define workshop as follows:

-> Workshop is a relatively small single- or multistep educational program designed to teach a small group of people theory and practice on a specific topic, including techniques or ideas, which they can then use in their work or or daily lives.
+> Workshop is a relatively small single- or multistep educational program designed to teach a small group of people theory and practice on a specific topic, including techniques or ideas, which they can then use in their work or daily lives.

 This definition imposes the following constraints:

-1. The educational program MUST be covered in no longer than 3 days (no longer than 8 hours per day, no exceptions.
+1. The educational program MUST be short and covered in no longer than 3 days (no longer than 8 hours per day, no exceptions.
 These hours include breaks)

 2. The educational program MUST cover theory and practice for one specific topic.
 Intersections with related topics CAN take place, and the requirement holds for the main topic only.

-3. The workshop MUST be held for a group of 10 to 25 people so that the expense of organizing it makes sense AND everyone has the chance to be heard and paid some personal attention.
+3. The workshop MUST be held for a small group (10 to 25 people) so that the expense of organizing it makes sense AND everyone has the chance to be heard and paid some personal attention.

 4. Information given in the workshop MUST be applicable in real-life scenarios.